As it stands now, Bitcoin, barely a decade old, is becoming somewhat of an institution in the investment world.

 - The Ugly Early Years

-When Bitcoin first came to many people’s attention, it was looked upon as an outlaw, perhaps because of its association with criminal enterprises.
+When Bitcoin first came to many people’s attention, and the way it can make a substantial amount of bitcoin profit, it was looked upon as an outlaw, perhaps because of its association with criminal enterprises.
 That colored many people’s perception of the coins, as they looked at it not as a viable alternative for law-abiding citizens but as a useful tool for those who would break it.
 It took a long time for it to overcome that stigma.

 - The Backlash